icaros-usc/pyribs/docs/examples/lunar_lander.md

-# Lunar Lander Reloaded: Using Dask to Distribute Evaluations
+# Lunar Lander Relanded: Using Dask to Distribute Evaluations

+This example extends the [Lunar Lander tutorial](../tutorials/lunar_lander) by using [Dask](https://dask.org) to distribute evaluations and thus speed things up.

 ```{eval-rst}
 .. literalinclude:: ../../examples/lunar_lander.py